 For a body moving with uniform speed

-For accelerated motion., the slope of graph is increasing with time
+For an accelerated motion., the slope of the graph is increasing with time

-For decelerated (speeding down) motion., slope of graph is decreasing with time
+For decelerated (speeding down) motion., the slope of the graph is decreasing with time

 Velocity- Time Graphs